typicalninja/r2-screenshot-worker/README.md

 #### 2. Create the R2 bucket:

 ```bash
 npx wrangler r2 bucket create website-screenshot-bucket
 ```
-> You may choose a different name, but make sure to update it in `wrangler.jsonc`
+> You can use a different name — just remember to update it in wrangler.jsonc.

-#### 3. Set environment variables
+#### 3. Set additional environment variables

-Make sure you follow the [Configuration](#configuration) section below to set the required environment variables.
+Follow the [Configuration](#configuration) section below to set the required variables.

 #### 4. Deploy the worker